The text presented here is updated to some extent from the Tumblr version--I may even be working on it, so content may change.

 “Oh, yes please.”

 He nodded curtly, his gaze once more traveling down to her barely contained bust before rapidly moving elsewhere.
-Krys bit her lip, but said nothing.
+Talia bit her lip, but said nothing.

 She was begrudgingly used to the reaction, but it was also part of why she had left home.
 She had bloomed early, becoming a maiden almost over night.
 Thanks to living in the temple, she avoided most of the unpleasantness aimed at girls who became young women early.
 Once since she had come of legal age to wed however, the world had come looking for her.
 Many artisan’s first sons had flooded the temple to fight for her attentions.
 When she had given a few of them a chance, they had been jerks when alone with her.
 Their hands always hovering and touching, a hunger evident on their faces.

 She had thought those focused on communing with raw feminine energy would be a little less obsessed with her figure.
 It seemed however, that men would be men regardless of self-discipline.

 “Goddess within, give me strength…” she said under her breath as she continued to fight her outfit for some amount of modesty.